cedricziel/snippets/typo3-composer-tricks.md

 **No.**

-TYPO3 CMS (or better the composer plugins that moves composer packages around; to typo3conf/ext instead of `vendor` for example), for some obscure reason doesn't distinguish between libraries and distributions.
+TYPO3 CMS (or better the composer plugin that moves composer packages around; to typo3conf/ext instead of `vendor` for example), for some obscure reason doesn't distinguish between libraries and distributions.
 That's why you always get a full blown cms project.
 Neat.